inquire-benchmark/INQUIRE/README.md

 ## INQUIRE-Fullrank Evaluation

-**INQUIRE-Fullrank** is the full-dataset retrieval task, starting from all 5 million images from iNat24.
+**INQUIRE-Fullrank** is the full-dataset retrieval task, starting from all 5 million images of iNat24.

-Evaluate full-dataset retrieval with different CLIP models:
+Evaluate full-dataset retrieval with different CLIP-style models:

 ```
 python eval_clip_fullrank.py